Allspark: Entertainment One era (2020–2023)

-On October 9, 2020, eOne took over as Hasbro's new production arm and began development and distribution of content based on Hasbro properties from the toy company, resulting in Allspark being absorbed into the acquired company.

 On August 22, 2022, Bloomberg reported that Hasbro was seeking to sell or restructure its media assets, including eOne, On the same day Darren Throop was announced to be stepping down as the company's CEO by the end of the year.
 On November 1, 2022, Hasbro sold Boulder Media to Australian media company Princess Pictures.

 On November 17, 2022, Hasbro announced they were putting the entirety of Entertainment One up for sale, including all of their non-Hasbro assets ranging from scripted and unscripted television and films, but would exclude the company's ex-children's properties, which were already consolidated under Hasbro.
 Four months later, it was reported that Fremantle, Lionsgate and Legendary Entertainment are interested in the buyout.

+The following month, it was reported Lionsgate and Legendary remained among the four potential buyers, the other two being CVC Capital Partners and GoDigital Media Group.
+Fremantle however dropped out of contention following an increase in the selling price, which was beyond what the company was willing to pay for the assets.

+However, on April 20, 2023, Hasbro entered talks to sell eOne back to its founder Darren Throop.
+On July 17, 2023, Deadline reported that Lionsgate was a frontrunner to acquire Entertainment One.
+On August 3, 2023, Lionsgate announced that it would acquire Entertainment One for $500 million.
+The deal closed on December 27, 2023.